2010–11 Celtic F.C. season

 Celtic won their first eight league games of the SPL season, before losing to Rangers, who also had a 100% record, 3–1.
 Celtic started November beating Aberdeen 9–0 in an SPL record victory.
-They then lost to Hearts and drew at home against Dundee United and Inverness Caledonian Thistle, with a victory over St Mirren the only consolation.
+They then lost to Heart of Midlothian and drew at home against Dundee United and Inverness Caledonian Thistle, with a victory over St Mirren the only consolation.
 The Inverness match was notable because it was officiated by Luxembourg referee Alain Hamer, who had stepped in because of the Scottish football referee strike.
 Celtic began 2011 by beating Rangers 2–0 at Ibrox, and beat their rivals again 3–0 on 20 February.
 Celtic finished the season in second place in the SPL table, a point behind Rangers.

 In the League Cup, Celtic beat Inverness 6–0 and St Johnstone 3–2 before beating Aberdeen in the semi-final.
 In the final, they lost 2–1 to Rangers after extra time.
 In the Scottish Cup, Celtic entered in the fourth round, beating Third Division team Berwick Rangers 2–0, and drawing 2–2 with Rangers in the fifth round.
 They beat Rangers 1–0 in the replay and booked their place in the final beating Aberdeen 4–0 at Hampden Park.
 In the final Celtic beat Motherwell 3–0, with goals scored by Ki Sung-Yeung, Charlie Mulgrew and an own goal from Stephen Craigan.

 Celtic played in an unprecedented seven Old Firm matches in 2010–11.
 This was due to being drawn against Rangers in both cups, and the fact that they required a replay to beat them in the Scottish Cup.
 Celtic won three of these matches, two in the league and the Scottish Cup fifth round replay.
 There were two draws, one in the final league match and one in the Scottish Cup fifth round.
 Rangers won twice, both the first league match and the League Cup final.
 Celtic also enjoyed an incredible run of results against Aberdeen.
 The two teams played each other five times, due to being drawn in both Cup semi-finals and Celtic scored 21 times against them only conceding one.